Scalingo/documentation/src/_posts/platform/app/task-scheduling/2000-01-01-scalingo-scheduler.md

 | */10 * * * * rails orders:check | 2XL  | No previous executions | 2023/01/31 14:10:00 |
 +---------------------------------+------+------------------------+---------------------+
 ```

+### Dealing with Multiple Environments

+If you wish to control the execution of tasks differently between environments
+(for example, if you want to run your scheduled tasks differently on your
+staging apps or on your [review apps]({% post_url platform/app/2000-01-01-review-apps %}))
+we suggest to modify the task's code to [detect the environment]({% post_url platform/app/2000-01-01-environment %}#runtime-environment-variables)
+where they are executed.

 ### Updating or Removing Scheduled Tasks